zulonas/dsp_prot/README.md

-# Various prototypes and hacks for diginal signal processing
+## Various Prototypes and Hacks for Digital Signal Processing (DSP)